One is none. Two is one.

 We decided on just running the genset every few hours to warm up the house to conserve fuel.
 As I only had about 25 gallons before I’d have to transfer fuel from vehicles.
 I wanted to be able to run the genset all night when we went to bed.
 And I had no idea when I’d be able to go a gas station.

-So I did what any dumbass redneck Texan would do.
-I sat on my patio swing, and drank a beer.
-Picture that in your head; bright and sunny day, a 6’6” Texan in house shoes, workout shorts, t-shirt, sitting on a porch swing, drinking a beer in 27 deg, taking in the sight of Houston covered in snow.
+So I did what any Dumbass Texas Redneck would do.
+I sat on my patio swing, and drank a beer enjoying the site of snow on the ground in Houston, and the silence of the city shutdown.
+Picture that in your head; bright and sunny day, a 6’6” Texan in house shoes, workout shorts and t-shirt, sitting on a porch swing, drinking a beer in 27° temps, taking in the sight of Houston covered in snow.

 After I finished my beer, I said a silent prayer.
 I asked God to help all those that were suffering while we were doing well.
 I thanked him for all he’s done for us.
 Last, I asked him to forgive me for all my sins.